Tag: Advent

 Psalm 72; Isaiah 60:1–6; Micah 5:1–6; Matthew 2:1–12

-The richness of the story of the could probably fill volumes.
-Magi were people who retained, studied, and added to ancient .
+The richness of the story of the Magi could probably fill volumes.
+Magi were people who retained, studied, and added to ancient knowledge.
 In many respects, they were a combination of priest, counselor, academic.
 They would be the people who advised the rulers but were probably not kings themselves.
 Them not being kings is not to dismiss the significance of their pilgrimage to Judea.
-Due to their likely significance to their king, being sent by the king was a sign of respect and friendship to a king assigned by the heavens.
+Due to their likely significance to their king, being sent by the king was a of and to a king assigned by the heavens.
 They were ambassadors.

 1. What do you think the Magi thought when they met with Herod and the priests?